kgalant/PackageBuilder/README.md

 * -spp,--stripprofileuserpermissions
 if using -do, and the package contains Profiles, unzip the package and remove all userPermissions from each Profile file, then zip again
 * -in,--includenamespaceditems
 include items from managed packages, including the managed packages themselves.
-If this flag is not set, anything from a managed package will be ignored
+If this flag is not set, anything from a managed package will be ignored - see also -imp below
+* -imp,--includemanagedpackages
+include managed packages only - so InstalledPackage::MyPackage is included, but CustomObject::MyPackage__MyCustomObject__c is not

 #### Filtering what goes in the package